MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 For in person *pairs*:

 * The keyboard(s) and mouse should be comfortable to use for both *pairers*.
-E.g.
 	* If one member uses left handed mice, the mouse they are using should work for them
 	* The keyboards should be in a layout that is familiar to the *pair* using it
 * Shortcuts and productivity commands should be comfortable for both *pairers*
 	* The IDE plays a big part in this.
 E.g.
 		* RubyMine/Atom/VSCode shortcuts and plugins